-Kalima is leading one of the 165 community-led groups working throughout the world to empower and energize one another to conceive and achieve goals that permanently address the poverty-related issues they face.
+Kalima is leading one of the 165 community-led groups working throughout the world.
+They empower and energize one another to conceive and achieve goals that permanently address the poverty-related issues they face.

 How to Help